The Benefits of Bioavailable Curcumin

 Turmeric is only about 5% curcuminoids, however, curcumin makes up 90% of the curcuminoid content in turmeric.

-I am about to tell you all about this powerful superfood and its proven health benefits, such as supporting a healthy inflammatory response, and how you can take full advantage of this super-healthy spice!
+I am about to tell you all about this powerful superfood and its proven health benefits, such as supporting a healthy inflammatory response and immune system function, and how you can take full advantage of this super-healthy spice!
 Let’s jump into the spicy world of curcumin.